abra-code/OMC/README.md

 OnMyCommand has been available for macOS for over 15 years.
 Some historical information and a lot of outdated documentation is available at: http://www.abracode.com/free/cmworkshop/on_my_command.html

-OnMyCommand is an engine to execute command line tools and shell scripts - but not by typing in some command line interface: the idea is to create GUI access points to the rich undelying Unix foundation of macOS.
+OnMyCommand is an engine to execute command line tools and shell scripts - but not by typing in some command line interface: the idea is to create GUI access points to the rich underlying Unix foundation of macOS.
 If the name of the engine may seem a bit strange, it is not random: it tries to convey the ease of accessibility to the command line environment.
 OMC started life as a contextual menu plug-in allowing users to add menu items to execute custom mini scripts by editing the preference plist.
 This functionality is still available but as Apple gradually made contextual menu plug-ins obsolete, the usage has decreased.
 With recent macOS versions you need to use a special host app to load CM plug-ins.
 For more information see Shortcuts.app: http://www.abracode.com/free/cmworkshop/shortcuts.html

 Most of the OMC development effort nowadays is directed towards building apps based on Abracode.framework and OMCApplet.app.